Big Five personality traits: Work success

 The relationship between Big Five traits and workplace success remains somewhat controversial.

 Research has demonstrated that the big five personality traits correlate with important work outcomes such as job performance, training proficiency, and turnover.
 For example, an early meta-analysis found an estimated population correlation of 0.26 between conscientiousness and supervisory ratings of job performance.
 These results are consistent with research suggesting that personality traits predict a broad range of important life outcomes.

 However, these criterion-related validity results have been criticized, in part because of the apparently weak correlations: "The problem with personality tests is ... that the validity of personality measures as predictors of job performance is often disappointingly low.
 The argument for using personality tests to predict performance does not strike me as convincing in the first place."

 Subsequent literature has suggested that correlations obtained by psychometric personality researchers were actually very respectable by comparative standards, and that the economic value of even incremental increases in prediction accuracy was exceptionally large, given the vast difference in performance by those who occupy complex job positions.

 One way to explain this controversy is that there is little doubt that personality predicts a broad array of important outcomes but it is also clear that other selection methods have higher validity as compared to personality.

 Research has suggested that individuals who are considered leaders typically exhibit lower amounts of neurotic traits, maintain higher levels of openness, balanced levels of conscientiousness, and balanced levels of extraversion.
+Bono and Judge (2004) discovered extraversion, openness, and conscientiousness all predicted leadership potential; in addition, they also uncovered extraversion in transformative leadership, which in turn reduced conscientiousness.
+The effectiveness of leadership is positively influenced by factors like managerial experience, conscientiousness, and intelligence.
 Further studies have linked professional burnout to neuroticism, and extraversion to enduring positive work experience.
 Studies have linked national innovation, leadership, and ideation to openness to experience and conscientiousness.
 Occupational self-efficacy has also been shown to be positively correlated with conscientiousness and negatively correlated with neuroticism.
 Some research has also suggested that the conscientiousness of a supervisor is positively associated with an employee's perception of abusive supervision.
 Others have suggested that low agreeableness and high neuroticism are traits more related to abusive supervision.